loia5tqd001/context-hook/README.md

   return { count, increment };
 }

-// Turn the custom hook into a context const useCounterContext = toContext(useCounter);
+// Turn the custom hook into a context-hook (in other words: attach the context to the hook) const useCounterContext = toContextHook(useCounter);

 function Button() {
   // Use the context